-Business owners need to hear a simple, clear message when it come to cybersecurity insurance.
+As a Business owner, you need a simple, clear message when it comes to cybersecurity insurance.
 Companies that invest in cybersecurity will have an easier time getting insurance and their premiums will be less expensive.
 The opposite holds true for companies that fail to take cybersecurity seriously.

 Why does Your Business Need Cybersecurity Insurance?

 Businesses that create, store, manage, and handle any data electronically should be carrying cybersecurity insurance.
 Cybersecurity insurance can help minimize downtime and therefore loss of revenue after an attack.
-To demonstrate the importance of Cybersecurity Insurance, let's look at some examples.
+Some businesses may be required to carry cybersecurity insurance depending on regulatory compliance.

 What Should Your Cyber Insurance Policy Cover?